Seif-El-Deen/Vacation-Tracking-System/README.md

 - Interfaces with the HR department legacy systems to retrieve required employee information and changes.

 ## Non Functional Requirements
+- Usability and Ease of Use
-- Easy to use
+- Performance
-- Intuitive
+- Security
+- Compatibility and Environment Constraints
-- Intelligent
+- Scalability
+- Maintainability and Manageability (specifically for HR and Admin).

 ## Constraints
 -